 On April 29, 2022, the Company entered into the Notes and Warrants Purchase Agreement with the Investor, pursuant to which the Company, on June 14, 2022, issued the First Tranche Note and may issue the Second Tranche Note to the Investor.
-Simultaneously, Legacy SpringBig entered into a Guaranty Agreement to guarantee the Company's obligations under the Notes and the Company and Legacy SpringBig entered into Security Agreement, pursuant to which the Investor was granted a security interest in all of the assets of the Company and Legacy SpringBig to secure repayment of amounts due under the Notes.
-As a result, if we default on our obligations under the Notes, the Investor could foreclose on its security interests and liquidate or take possession of some or all of the assets of the Company, Legacy SpringBig and its subsidiaries, which would harm our business, financial condition and results of operations and could require us to curtail, or even to cease our operations.
+Simultaneously, SpringBig Sub entered into a Guaranty Agreement to guarantee the Company's obligations under the Notes and the Company and SpringBig Sub entered into Security Agreement, pursuant to which the Investor was granted a security interest in all of the assets of the Company and SpringBig Sub to secure repayment of amounts due under the Notes.
+As a result, if we default on our obligations under the Notes, the Investor could foreclose on its security interests and liquidate or take possession of some or all of the assets of the Company, SpringBig Sub and its subsidiaries, which would harm our business, financial condition and results of operations and could require us to curtail, or even to cease our operations.

-The Notes and related agreements restrict our ability to obtain additional debt and equity financing which may restrict our ability to grow and finance our operations and, further, no assurances can be made that we will receive cash proceeds from the Warrants.
+The Notes and related agreements restrict our ability to obtain additional debt and equity financing which may restrict our ability to grow and finance our operations.

-The agreements related to the sale of the Notes and Warrants contain a number of restrictive covenants that may impose significant operating and financial restrictions on us while Notes remain outstanding or unless the restrictions are waived by consent of each noteholder, including restrictions on our ability to incur additional indebtedness and guarantee indebtedness; incur liens or allow mortgages or other encumbrances; prepay, redeem, or repurchase certain other debt; pay dividends or make other distributions or repurchase or redeem our capital stock; sell assets or enter into or effect certain other transactions (including a reorganization, consolidation, dissolution or similar transaction or selling, leasing, licensing, transferring or otherwise disposing of assets of the Company or its subsidiaries); issue additional equity (outside of the Facility, issuances under our equity compensation plan and other limited exceptions); enter into variable rate transactions (exclusive of the Facility); and adopt certain amendments to our governing documents, among other restrictions.
+The agreements related to the sale of the Notes and Warrants contain a number of restrictive covenants that may impose significant operating and financial restrictions on us while Notes remain outstanding or unless the restrictions are waived by consent of each noteholder, including restrictions on our ability to incur additional indebtedness and guarantee indebtedness; incur liens, prepay, redeem, or repurchase certain other debt, pay dividends or make other distributions or repurchase or redeem our capital stock, and sell assets.
 In addition, the terms of the Notes restrict our ability to issue additional equity capital.
 The Company does not have the ability to prepay the Notes prior to maturity except to the limited extent of proceeds from the Cantor Equity Facility to the extent available.